 - Hyperspace Arsenal

-- In Name Only: Aside from II, IV and Enemy Territory, none of the games' "plots" have anything to do with each other.
+- In Name Only: II, IV and Enemy Territory are nominally sequels to each other, and that "plot" line has nothing to do with the first game which in turn has almost nothing to do with Arena.
 Indeed, id originally wanted the "Strogg" arc to be an entirely new franchise, but ultimately decided the game needed the brand recognition which the "Quake" name would bring.
 (Also, their original idea for a franchise name was already trademarked by someone else.)
-Quake III Arena's story makes an attempt to unite the different id universes until that time into a single story arc.
+Quake III Arena's story makes an attempt to unite the different id universes until that time into a single story arc, not that anyone noticed.

 - Killer App: People built new gaming computers to fully experience the first three games, but the most notable instance is GLQuake, which caused the 3dfx Voodoo Graphics accelerator card to become a must-own for every gaming computer at a time when software rendering and 320x240 resolution was the norm.